IcemanF1/ALTTPRCropDashboard/docs/instructions.md

 The various drop downs - These are where you’re going to set which source name in OBS matches which area of the screen.
 There is some type checking to make sure you use the correct source type.
 An example of this is if you are trying to set a text source when the program expects a browser source.
 It will warn you and will not save that field.

 **Reset Settings** - This will reset your default settings

+**Use Default OBS Settings** - This will attempt to fill in the names that were used in a provided OBS scene collection to make it a bit easier to fill in the values

 **Save and Continue** - You have 2 options depending when in the process you access the settings screen.
 The first time you load the program you will have the option to continue to the VLC settings page or just go right to the program.
 After saving the first time you just have a save and continue to the program.